MahadevBalla/MUIOGO/docs/DOCS_POLICY.md

 The repository wiki is allowed for high-level background context only.

 Use the wiki for:
-- narrative overview,
+- narrative overview
-- non-normative program context.
+- non-normative program context

 Do not use the wiki for:
-- setup instructions,
+- setup instructions
-- contribution workflow,
+- contribution workflow
-- architecture source of truth,
+- architecture source of truth
-- scope/evaluation rules.
+- scope/evaluation rules

 If wiki content conflicts with repository docs, repository docs are authoritative.

 ## Update policy

-- Any setup/workflow/architecture change requires matching doc updates in the same PR.
+- Any setup/workflow/architecture change requires matching doc updates in the same PR
-- Cross-references should be kept current and minimal.
+- Cross-references should be kept current and minimal